lucid-brndmg/cyclone-online-editor/README.md

 All variables in this file are written in JavaScript object but used as enumerations.
 When updating these enum definitions, please don't use duplicated value.

-#### Code Highlights Inside Documentations
+#### Code Highlights
-Some of the code inside documents are highlighted.
-This is because the project introduced Highlight.js library and a spec file to do this.

-To change the rules for highlight.js, please visit `scripts/utils/highlight_spec.mjs`.
-This file is imported by another script and the project itself.
-For the script it must evaluate the return value of `highlightSpecCode` function and get the rules, and that return value will be copied into `src/generated/hljs/cyclone.js`.

-Doing this complicated code generation is because it's the only way to make both Node.js and Next.js happy...
-The actual reason is written in that file as comments.
+This project has 2 sets of code highlight rules for Cyclone:

+- Monaco editor's rules: rules applied for the code editor that based on Monaco
+- Highlight.js rules: rules applied for all highlighted code blocks in all document-liked components, including tutorials, sharing code preview and references

+To change monaco editor's highlight rules, please visit `src/core/monaco/language.js` and mainly see the definition of `CycloneMonacoTokens`.
+To change the highlight rules for highlight.js, please visit `src/core/utils/highlight.js`.

 #### Parser & Semantic Analyzer